 Tell us about your career journey so far…

 Well, it’s a bit of a varied past to be honest!
 Having completed a degree in Media and Politics I was none the wiser about what I wanted to be when I grew up.
 After a few random temp jobs, I ended up in Sheffield working as an Account Exec at a screen printer.
 Armed with the knowledge that I enjoyed working with clients and with a keen interest in the creative industries, I then started working at a small creative agency, where I stayed for the next, nearly 10 years.

 Following a bit of a career break to look after some tiny humans, I applied for a part-time, flexible marketing role with a games company who were looking to grow their audience and their product offering.
 Having never worked in the games industry before, but excited by the challenge, I applied.
 The rest, as they say, is history.

 What do you do at Peek & Poke and what does your average day look like?

-Alongside the strategy, new product development, advertising, press releases, day to day marketing content and social media, I also like to get involved in operations too, helping shape new engines and supporting the rest of the team helping to work out their challenges.
+Alongside the strategy, new product development, advertising, press releases, day-to-day marketing content and social media, I also like to get involved in operations too, helping shape new engines and supporting the rest of the team with their challenges.

 I’m clearly a bit nosy and like to know what’s going on!

 What do you enjoy most about your role?

-I really enjoy how varied it is and that it’s something that has grown organically; since implementing our event and exhibition strategy I’ve had the opportunity to do more public speaking which I am really passionate about.
-Having been selected for a public speaking and media training course called Northern Voices a few months after I joined, I really wanted push myself and get more exposure for the company and now being able to sit on a panel, present a talk or seminar is one of my favourite parts of the job.
+I really enjoy how varied it is and that it’s something that has grown organically.
+Since implementing our event and exhibition strategy, I’ve had the opportunity to do more public speaking which I am really passionate about.
+Having been selected for a public speaking and media training course called Northern Voices a few months after I joined, I really wanted to push myself and get more exposure for the company.
+Being able to sit on a panel or present a talk or seminar is now one of my favourite parts of the job.